We have divided our FAQs into the following areas:

 What is the procedure for drilling?

-A licensee must notify EMD two weeks in advance of their intention to drill and obtained permission from the relevant landowner before entering the property.
+A licensee must notify EMD two weeks in advance of their intention to drill and must have obtained permission from the relevant landowner before entering the property.

 What is the procedure for trenching?